Traditional Swedish Tacos

 But no matter where it is or how it is presented, it is still the gospel.
 That is something that I think we’ve learned this year, as we’ve kept reinventing church and as we’ve continued to love each other and our wider community.
 And that is something that I think we’ll keep learning, as we keep reinventing the church and as we keep loving each other and our wider community and the whole wide world.

 There is a tradition in Sweden called Fredagsmys… cozy Friday.
 It is a beloved tradition, and it is about thirty years old.
-People get together with friends and family… and surrounded themselves with pillows and blankets… and eat Traditional.
+People get together with friends and family… and surround themselves with pillows and blankets… and eat Traditional.
 Swedish.
 Tacos… maybe topped with yogurt or cucumber or peanuts or pineapple.

 And there is something beautiful in the fact that this humble food can bring people together in Sweden, a country that is almost 6,000 miles away from Mexico.